-- Develop a group of volunteers in the divisions to support the goals of the EAP and Voluntary Substance Abuse Programs. - Assist in education and training sessions for new and existing employees. - Keep accurate records of client contacts and promotional activities.
+- Develop and maintain a professional environment in which to interact with clients. - Develop a group of volunteers in the divisions to support the goals of the EAP and Voluntary Substance Abuse Programs. - Assist in education and training sessions for new and existing employees. - Keep accurate records of client contacts and promotional activities.